CharlesWiltgen/ck/docs-site/guide/ai-agent-setup.md

 ## Claude Code Integration

-Claude Code is Anthropic's official CLI for Claude.
-Here's how to configure it for optimal ck usage.
+Claude Code is Anthropic’s official CLI for Claude.
+Here’s how to configure it for optimal ck usage.

 ### Tool Permissions